 My name is Mike Williams, and I have been covering many different teachers at Chacewater school since retiring from full time teaching in 2016.
 My previous employment was at St Francis School in Falmouth, where I became an Advanced Skills Teacher of Physical Education and became a Primary Link Teacher between Primary and Secondary schools.
 I hold twenty-three coaching and teaching qualifications in sport and have had the privilege of coaching international players in rugby and swimming.
 I have also worked on developing schemes of work in Physical Education for the Government and County.
 My passion is education, with sport being a major factor.
 I enjoy seeing the development and progression of every individual to their full potential through, hard work, commitment, and the attitude of,” I’ll give it my best”.

 Miss Shelley Hoare

 My name is Shelley Hoare and I am so pleased to be continuing to teach at Chacewater school as a Year 4 Class teacher this year.
 I previously worked at Chacewater school as a Teaching Assistant and I was also a pupil at this fantastic school as a child.
 I trained to teach in Cheltenham, completing my BEd Hons in Primary Education in 2012.
 After this, I worked as a Nanny, Tutor, Teaching Assistant and now as a Primary School Teacher.
-I am now in my third year of teaching and lead P.E and computing.
-When I'm not working, I enjoy paddle-board yoga, zumba and running.
+I lead P.E at the school and when I'm not working, I enjoy paddle-board yoga, zumba and running.